BrightID/BrightID/README.md

 ## Social Identity Network

-BrightID allows people to prove to applications that they're only using account.
+BrightID allows you to prove to applications that you're only using account.

-BrightIDs have the following characteristics:
 * [No personal data or biometrics are used for verification](https://www.brightid.org/faq).
 * Verified by a trusted group of close personal contacts plus a [decentralized graph database](#decentralized--nonintrusive).
 * [A lost or compromised ID can be replaced by reconnecting with a few close personal contacts](https://medium.com/brightid/brightids-social-recovery-46bc71ce84ae).